ChriAsc/ClusteringTaskDGA/README.md

-In detail, the _cluster_1_ contains almost all the elements of the _dyre_ family, resulting very homogeneous and complete with respect to the family, as demonstrated by the high values of _precision_ and _recall_ visible in Figure 16 and Figure 17. in Figure 17.
+In detail, the _cluster_1_ contains almost all the elements of the _dyre_ family, resulting very homogeneous and complete with respect to the family, as demonstrated by the high values of _precision_ and _recall_ visible in Figure 16 and Figure 17.
 Similarly, the _cluster_2_ is very representative of the family _monerodownloader_ , which was previously broken down into three different clusters.
 This cluster also absorbs all elements of other families such as _enviserv_ , _infy_ , _kingminer_ and